FBQ 0951+2635: Description

 FBQ 0951+2635 is classified as a double quasar with a B apparent magnitude of 16.9.
 When imaged by Schechter, the object is separated into two individual components (A and B), displaying a radio flux ratio of 4 to 1 and separated by 1.1 arcseconds from each other.
 Follow-up imaging using V and I-bands, have shown these two objects have the same color, with optical observations later discovering there is also a sole bright spot east from the A component and north from the B component.
 The lensing galaxy of FBQ 0951+2635 is classified as an early-type edge-on spiral galaxy located at (z) 0.260, based on measurements of the lens position on a fundamental plane.
 This lensing galaxy also displays a relatively low external sheer from a secondary lens deflector.

 The quasar produces pronounced time-delays.
 Based on R-band light curve measurements using data obtained via Nordic Optical Telescope between March 1999 and June 2001, a short time-delay estimate of 16 ± 2 days was found, although other time-delay estimates put this between the range of 14.2 ± 2.5 and 26.3 ± 7.2 days.
 This is mainly attributed to the B component displaying a gradual rise, which in turn follows the rise in the A component.
 A decrease in flux was observed in the light curves during the last 100 days of observation.

-Both components in FBQ 0951+2635 display a long-time-scale fluctuation, given the flux ratio displays both a quasi-flat trend and a bump during the period of 2003-2004, although the B component shows evidence of microlensing shifting both in time and in brightness levels, by -16 days and -1.06 magnitude.
+Both components in FBQ 0951+2635 display a long-time-scale fluctuation, given the flux ratio displays both a quasi-flat trend and a bump during the period of 2003–2004, although the B component shows evidence of microlensing shifting both in time and in brightness levels, by -16 days and -1.06 magnitude.
 The object also shows X-ray variability in addition to time-delays.

-Like all quasars, FBQ 0951+2635 is powered by a central supermassive black hole with a mass of 8.9 x 10^{8} M_{ʘ}.
+Like all quasars, FBQ 0951+2635 is powered by a central supermassive black hole with a mass of 8.9 × 10^{8} M_{☉}.
 An observation of its continuum emission region at both wavelengths found the size is 16.24^{+0.33}_{-0.36} in R-band and 17.04^{+0.26}_{-0.30} in H-band with its assumed inclination angle of 60°.
 The slope of the accretion disk temperature profile is 0.50^{+0.50}_{-0.18} which is shallower but consistent with a standard thin-disk theory.